 Apart from the many pleasure cruises, there is also a variety of water sports available, like water skiing, jet skiing and sailing to keep the family amused.
 You can also enjoy delicious food and great views over the Loch at the nearby Duck Bay Hotel & Marina.

 This beautiful area is not only the perfect holiday location in itself, it provides an ideal touring base for exploring the North, Central, South and Eastern areas of Scotland, including The Trossachs, and the cities of Stirling, Perth, Edinburgh and Glasgow.
+See the Loch Lomond Tours page for more ideas of what to see and do in the area.

 Find A Hotel At Loch Lomond.
 Different providers, different prices, and user reviews.
 Save time and money, search here for the best deals.